aburgasser/splat/README.md

 SPLAT tools allow you to:
 * Search the SpeX Prism Library for spectral data and source information;
 * Access and analyze publically-available spectra contained in it;
-* Analyze your own spectral data from SpeX and other instruments;
+* Analyze your own spectral data from various spectroscopic instruments;
 * Perform basic spectral analyses such as type classification, gravity classification, index measurement, spectrophotometry, reddening, blended light analysis, and basic math operations;
 * Access atmosphere models and perform fits to spectral data;
 * Transform observables to physical parameters using evolutionary models;